 - 1 can tomato puree optional – to be added for a thinner sauce

-Add the crushed tomatoes, salt, and pepper.
-If you like a "saucier" sauce, you can also add a can of tomato puree here (optional).
+- Add the crushed tomatoes, salt, and pepper.
+If you like a “saucier” sauce, you can also add a can of tomato puree here (optional).
 Turn the heat to high and bring the mix to a quick boil, then lower heat to a simmer.
-Simmer the sauce for 15 to 20 minutes, or until it reaches your preferred consistency.
+Simmer the sauce for 10 to 15 minutes, or until it reaches your preferred consistency.

-Add the parsley and basil.
-Cook for 5 additional minutes, stirring often.
+- Add the parsley and basil.
+Cook for an additional 2 minutes, stirring often.